dvanmosselbeen/dvm-docs/OS/GNU-Linux/Tools/installing_and_configuring_openvpn.md

 ### Keys for the clients

-In this example, we only generate one client, these keys and config files can be shared to multiples clients and they can connect all together, at least with this server configuration we have.
-This is more easier to manage than generating keys for each client (user or device).
+In this example, we only generate one client, these keys and config files can be shared to multiples clients, and they can connect all together, at least with this server configuration we have.
+This is easier to manage than generating keys for each client (user or device).
 It is possible to make in sort that it is not possible to connect with the same key at the same time.

 ```commandline
 cd /etc/openvpn/easy-rsa/